EvidanceN/Student_Marks_visulization/README.md

 ### Findings

-using the visulization the following conclisions where made:
+using the visulization the following conclusions where made:

 ##### Physical Sciences
 1.Binod is the top learner with 95 marks